- How to do the initial connection of SSH agents to Jenkins, using SSH keys.

 -jar-cache <path to jar cache directory>

-Make sure there’s a leading space so the parameters aren’t tacked directly onto the slave.jar itself.
+Make sure there’s a leading space so the parameters aren’t tacked directly onto the agent.jar itself.

 If you recieve any errors in the logs when trying to connect to the agent, such as